iamtommetcalfe/encom-smart-home/README.md

 ### Custom Hostname Setup

-The application can be configured to use the custom hostname `encom-smart-home.local`.
+The application can be configured to use the custom hostname `encom-home.local`.
 To make this work on your local machine:

 #### On macOS and Linux: